Lewin Brzeski: History

 In 1742, under the Germanized name Löwen, it became part of Prussia, by then a town of almost 700 people.
 Several town fires burned the city, the most devastating in 1829, which destroyed the wooden buildings completely and ushered in a fundamental reconstruction of the city.
 The city was rebuilt with stone buildings, such as the neoclassical Town Hall built in 1837 at the Market Square.
 In 1846 Löwen was attached to the Upper Silesian Railway, which brought a revival of the industry to the city.
 In 1866 a metal factory was founded, which produced at first agricultural equipment, then screws, and, much later, finally tape recorders.
 Other industries included a brick factory, a roof and floor tile factory and a mill.
 In 1866 the Catholic parish was re-established, though the St. Mary's Church was not built until the early 20th century.
-In 1901 the village of Fröbeln, which had a sugar factory since 1882 and a population of 554 inhabitants in 1885.
 Administratively, Löwen was located in Landkreis Brieg, and the seat of its own local court.
 The old, dilapidated bridge over the Neisse was replaced in 1913 by a new steel bridge.

 During World War II the Germans brought hundreds of forced labourers to the town, mostly Poles, but also Russians, Ukrainians, the French, Jews and Serbs, both civilians and prisoners of war.
 In the final stages of World War II, in January 1945, the Germans evacuated most of the population, leaving only the elderly in the town, and recruited many inhabitants into the Volkssturm.
 On 4 February 1945 the town was overtaken by the Red Army, which plundered it afterwards.

 Following the flight and expulsion of Germans during and after World War II, the town was transferred to Polish control and its historic name Lewin was restored, with the adjective Brzeski added after the nearby city of Brzeg.
-It was repopulated by Poles, some of them expelled from former eastern Poland annexed by the Soviet Union, in particular from pre-war southeastern Polish regions Stanisławów and Lwów.
-It was first administered as part of Wroclaw Voivodeship and in 1950 the city was moved to the Opole Voivodeship, where it has remained despite the administrative reforms of 1999.
+It was repopulated by Poles expelled from former eastern Poland annexed by the Soviet Union, in particular from pre-war southeastern Polish regions of Stanisławów and Lwów.
+It was first administered as part of Wrocław Voivodeship and in 1950 the city was moved to the Opole Voivodeship, where it has remained despite the administrative reforms of 1999.
 In the years 1950–1953 a secret anti-communist organization Podziemny Orzeł Wolności ("Underground Eagle of Freedom") operated in the town.
 Its co-founder, Mieczysław Józefczyk, was awarded the Knight's Cross of the Order of Polonia Restituta, one of the highest Polish decorations, in 2017.

 A monument of Pope John Paul II was unveiled in Lewin Brzeski in 2014.

+Lewin Brzeski was one of the most affected towns during the 2024 Central European floods, with 90% of the town's area flooded.